Sports Nutrition for Different Athletic Goals

 Due to the meticulous nature of sports nutrition, athletes need to be careful about the following aspects.

+An athlete’s diet should consist of a lot of water.
 Hydration should always be an athlete’s priority.
 Due to the regular and sometimes intense training, the body must cool down and it does it through sweating.
 Not drinking enough water could lead to poor performance.
 Furthermore, it can result in dangerous health risks such as electrolyte imbalance and heat stroke.

 Water is perfect for hydration, but if you engage in physically-demanding activities for longer than one hour, the nutritionist might advise you to take sports or energy drinks.